vantezzen/cauldron-js/README.md

     This results in actions sometimes needing up to a few seconds to get to the other clients, depending on the load.

 3. `Cauldron.js` saves all game data (worlds etc.) inside IndexedDB.
-This limits the storage availible to 5MB on most mobile devices and up to 20GB on desktops with large hard drives.
-This results in the size of the map being limited too.
+This limits the storage availible to 5MB on most mobile devices and up to 20GB on desktops with large hard drives, resulting in the size of the map being limited.

 ## Usage
 Try a demo of `Cauldron.js` on <...> or [install it on your own server](#Installation).